kserra1/CS326Team2/README.md

 ### Backend (Open new terminal)

 1. Navigate to the `back-end` folder:
-   - Add .env file to back-end folder and insert this line: JWT_SECRET=<Insert Secret Key Here>
+   - Add .env file to back-end folder and insert this line: JWT_SECRET=(Insert key here)
    - Install dependencies with `npm i`
    - Run the server with `npm run start`